robseb/HPS2FPGAmapping/README.md

 	run mmcboot;

 	````
- * Run with the EDS shell following command to build the script:
+ * Run with the **EDS shell** following command to **build this script**:
 	 ````bash
 	 mkimage –A arm – O linux –T script –C none –a 0 –e 0 \
 	-n u-boot –d uboot_cy5.script \
 	uboot_cy5.script.scr
 	````
-* Mkimage generates the compiled script file: "**uboot_cy5.script.scr**"
+* *Mkimage* generates the compiled script file: "**uboot_cy5.script.scr**"
-* Replace this file inside the **rsYocto SD folder**
+* Replace this file inside the ***rsYocto* SD-folder**

-# 4. part:  Using the Yocto project to build a custom embedded Linux
+# 4. Part:  Using the Yocto project to build a custom embedded Linux

-Inside my forked [`meta-altera` BSP layer](https://github.com/robseb/meta-altera) I descript in details how to get started with the Yocto project for Intel SoC-FPGAs .
+Inside my forked [`meta-altera` BSP layer](https://github.com/robseb/meta-altera) I **describe in details how to get started with the Yocto project for Intel SoC-FPGAs**.

-Also I published a [Yocto project meta layer](https://github.com/robseb/meta-rstools) to bring tools to update the FPGA confiuguration with the running Linux and to interact with simple command with the FPGA fabric.
+Also I published a [Yocto project meta layer](https://github.com/robseb/meta-rstools) to **bring tools to update the FPGA configuration with the running Linux and to interact with simple command with the FPGA fabric**.

 Please follow these guides to build your own embedded Linux or overjump this point by using the finished *rsYocto*.

-# 5. part:  Building the Device Tree for the embedded Linux
+# 5. Part:  Building the Device Tree for the embedded Linux

-During the boot of Linux the Devices Tree is loaded.
+During the boot of Linux the **Devices Tree is loaded**.
 It contains system specific informations about the drivers to load.
 It is possible to use the Yocto project to build the device tree as well.
 I recommend the usage of my handmade published device tree.
-To enable the loading of other drivers for Hard-IP components, like I2C- or CAN-bus, use following lines:
+**To enable the loading of other drivers for Hard-IP components, like I2C- or CAN-bus, use following lines**:
 *  **UART1:**
 	````dts
 	serial1@ffc03000 { // Base address